Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Introduction

-But there is an obstacle to using this physics.
-Existing fabrication methods for 2D material based devices do not allow the crystallographic orientation of the 2D material to be controlled.
-The barrier orientation is unknown, and in effect random, yet the barrier height and orientation determine the critical angles for total external reflection.
-A valley polarizer is practical only if 100\% polarization can be obtained regardless of barrier orientation.
+The difficulty is that the outgoing current streams typically emerge from a system of gates and because of trigonal warping the stream directions depend on the crystallographic orientation of the gates \cite{OrientationExample}.
+However existing fabrication methods for 2D material based devices do not allow the crystallographic orientation of the 2D material to be controlled.
+Hence the gate orientation is unknown and in effect random.
+This means the desired current stream is difficult to collect because its direction is also unknown.

+This difficulty does not arise in our approach because there is only one current stream on the output side of the device.
+The main idea is to use total external reflection to ensure that carriers in the undesired valley are reflected from the incident side of a potential barrier.
+This results in one current stream of practically 100\% polarization in the desired valley on the transmitted side of the barrier.

+Total external reflection occurs when there are propagating waves on one side of an interface but only evanescent waves occur on the other side.
+This situation occurs only in a certain range of incidence angles and when the energy contours are warped, this range is different in the two valleys.
+This results in a large angular region where the reflection is practically 100\% in one of the valleys.
+When valley unpolarized carriers are incident within this region, the transmitted current is 100\% valley polarized except for an exponentially small correction due to quantum tunneling.
+The valley polarization is insensitive to the barrier orientation because the barrier potential can be adjusted to optimize the region width.

+These effects enable a valley polarizer to be realized by using an electron collimator to produce an incident current stream centered on the angular region required for total external reflection.
+The necessary collimator has been fabricated in monolayer graphene (MLG) \cite{Barnard17} and its beamwidth is similar to the angular widths of total external reflection regions in BLG and TMDs.
+In addition, the barrier can be realized with a structure similar to a FET.
+Hence the polarizer can be assembled from existing components.

+In monolayer semiconducting TMDs strong spin-orbit (SO) coupling ensures that states of the same energy in opposite valleys have opposite spin.
+Consequently a valley polarizer made from a monolayer semiconducting TMD is also a spin polarizer.

+While this work is centered on the large valley asymmetry that results from total external reflection, valley asymmetric transmission itself is inevitable because of the low symmetry of the Hamiltonian.
+For most barrier orientations time reversal is the only symmetry of the total Hamiltonian of the barrier and 2D material.
+This has the consequence that the barrier transmission coefficient is valley asymmetric but special conditions, for example total external reflection, are needed to make the asymmetry large.